The Prize of Hope for Aprilfestival - The Prize of Hope 2021

-The Institute for Public Theater & Dell'Arte International invites you to an anniversary party with The Prize of Hope [Håbets Pris] at Aasen Theater in North Jutland, Whit Sunday 9th of June 2019.
+The Institute for Public Theater & Dell'Arte International invites you to The Prize of Hope [Håbets Pris] at Aasen Theater in North Jutland, Saturday 31st of July 2021.
 The party starts at 14.00 and lasts with a feast dinner, awards ceremony, theater, exhibition, music and bonfire until sunrise.

 The Prize of Hope will be given to a person or a theatre who has worked for human hope; daring, loving, vulgar, serious, poetic...with sparkling energy against habitual thinking, which is the gravest threat to our culture: For a world where people use their own eyes, ears and voices.